amirhosseinzlf/SMARLA/README.md

 To answer this research question, we studied how different levels of state abstraction affect the performance of the safety violation prediction model in the training phase and in operation.

 **The accuracy of the Random Forest model after training with different abstraction levels.** This aspect involves evaluating the performance of the Random Forest model once it has been trained on the available training data.
 To build our dataset, we sampled 2200 episodes through random execution of the RL agent, including 215 unsafe episodes for Cart-Pole and 279 unsafe episodes for Mountain-Car.
-We randomly sampled 70% of the dataset to train and 30% to compute the F1-scores of the models using different levels of abstraction $d$.
+We randomly sampled 70% of the dataset to train and 30% to compute the F1-scores of the models using different levels of abstraction d.

 A lower abstraction level implies finer-grained states, while higher abstraction levels represent coarser ones that lead to a smaller feature space.